LibreCAD/docs/guides/dwg-edit.rst

 .. actual image size 515px x 515px

+:ref:`Isometric <isometric>` drawings represent an object on three axes in a two-dimensional drawing.
 Isometric drawings uses the same tools for creating, modifying and changing attributes as an orthogonal drawings, but on a grid configuration specific for an isometric perspective.
 Set the grid to suit an isometric perspective on the **Grid** tab of :ref:`Drawing Preferences <draw-prefs>`.
 Selecting "Isometric Grid" displays the grid on three axes (X,Y,Z) allowing 3 dimensional drawings to be drawn in a 2D view.

 In addition to setting the grid for isometric drawings, the "Snap indicator lines" on the **Appearance** tab of :ref:`Application Preferences <app-prefs>` can be set to "Isometric" to assist in with locating entities on the grid.
 The "Isometric" crosshairs can be configured to Left, Top or Right to further aid in locating points on the grid.